ryanrotz/name-that-emotion/readme.md

 ### Unsolved Problems
 * Modal button default color does not match other buttons
 * Modal 'x' button hover color should be turned off
+* Level Two needs to be created

 ##Installation Instructions